MDIL-SNU/AMP2/docs/_build/html/_sources/Input/Advanced_configuration.rst.txt

   Second approach is still using HSE@PBE method but the optimized structure is calculated using hybrid functional.
 Since the band calculation with hybrid functional is too expensive, the k-points corresponding to the VBM and CBM are determined by using GGA method.
 For this calculation, users can use the commands below.
+Here, if potential_type in hybrid_oneshot is the main category, the method tags (HSE and GGA) are child subcategory not parent subcategory.
+Please be careful.
   ::
     relaxation:
       potential_type: